 Offered February – March

 Explore how new fruits from different climates are constantly being introduced to our country!
 Even the apple was once new.
-Through careful taste-testing, children learn to appreciate the flavors of tropical and less familiar fruits.
+We will take a look at many lesser known and interesting fruits from around the world.
+Students will become acquainted with the complex taste of sour, using a variety of citrus fruits.

 Invite us to your school